codecrafters-io/build-your-own-redis/stage_descriptions/replication-07-ju6.md

 As a recap, there are three steps to the handshake:

-- The replica sends a `PING` to the master (Handled in an earlier stage)
+- The replica sends a `PING` to the master (Handled in earlier stages)
-- The replica sends `REPLCONF` twice to the master (Handled in the previous stage)
+- The replica sends `REPLCONF` twice to the master (Handled in previous stages)
 - The replica sends `PSYNC` to the master

 ### The `PSYNC` Command